TheBrockstar/giftgiver/README.md

 Demo Apps used to experiment with, and learn, React Test Driven Development.

 ## 1. Gift Giver
-Demo Apps for keeping track of gift ideas.
+Demo App for keeping track of gift ideas.

 Data is currently not persistent, stored only in state.